 - Making sound decisions based on research about the use of technology to support and enhance learning.

-Students complete a Capstone Project as part of the program requirements for the Learning, Design, and Technology Master’s program.
+Students complete a Capstone Project as part of the program requirements for the Learning, Design & Technology Master’s program.
 The Capstone Project provides students with the opportunity to apply, integrate and synthesize key concepts learned from courses in the program.
 This project demonstrates the depth and breadth of educational growth through the program and highlights the knowledge and skills gained, as well as development as a reflective practitioner.
 Students identify an authentic and challenging technology-related problem and then design, develop, implement and evaluate a proposed solution to meet that need.

 Additional Certification Available: Students may complete the course requirements for Master Technology Teacher certification from the Texas State Board of Education at the same time without taking additional courses.